Frequently Asked Questions

 How do you stop dog walkers and members of the public accessing your forest site?

-We have discussed our set up at Chiswick in great detail with Chiswick House & Gardens.
-We put signs up to show where the nursery is in operation on that particular day and dog walkers respect this space.
+At our unfenced sites we put signs up to show where the nursery is in operation on that particular day and dog walkers respect this space.
 Our staff are always on hand in the event that we may have a visit from an inquisitive dog and the children are taught to stay still and not cause any excitement.

 What do you feed my children?